Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Empirical Study

 \end{quote}

-Task1 is well-structured, so it is pretty suitable for exploring the performance of logic loss functions under the guidance of different knowledge bases.
-That is to say, knowledge bases range from complete to incomplete.
-Moreover, because it is very flexible in the size of labelled data, it is also suitable for exploring the performance of logic loss functions in different scales of labelled datasets.
-This means we fix the completeness of the knowledge base and let the labelled dataset change from sufficient to insufficient.
+Task 1 is well suited to validate the performance of NeSy systems in the scenario of incomplete knowledge bases since its structure allows for strong constraints to be imposed during learning.
+Specifically, logic loss of this task can correct misclassified labels when most digits are recognized correctly.
+This adaptability to varying amounts of labeled data also makes it suitable for scenarios with limited supervised data.

-\subsection{Task2: Hierarchical Classification}
+\subsubsection{Task 2 Hierarchical Classification}

-CIFAR-100\cite{krizhevsky2009cifar} consists of 100 classes and 20 super-classes (SC).
-For example, an image can be classified as class-label is \textit{maple} and super-class-label is \textit{trees}.
-We would like to utilise the relationships between classes and super-classes in this experiment.
-The backbone model used in this task is WideResNet28-8~\cite{zagoruyko2016wide} with two linear classification heads for class-label and super-class-label separately.
-The task-specific loss will be CrossEntropy.
+CIFAR-100~\citep{krizhevsky2009cifar} consists of 100 classes and 20 super-classes (SC).
+For example, an image can be classified with a class label of \textit{maple} and a super-class label of \textit{trees}.
+In this experiment, we utilize the relationships between classes and super-classes.
+We adopt the WideResNet28-8~\citep{zagoruyko2016wide} model as the backbone, with two linear classification heads for the class label and super-class label.
+The task-specific loss for this experiment is CrossEntropy.

-\paragraph*{Knowledge Base} Knowledge rules in this task are relationships between classes and super-classes, such as: \begin{quote}
+\bmhead{Knowledge Base} Knowledge rules in this task are relationships between classes and super-classes, such as: \begin{quote}

-\end{quote} \paragraph*{Remark}In this task, we still choose a semi-supervised-like setting, where we only use a small part of class-labelled data, and all super-class labels are available.
-Since this task's knowledge base only restrict a single sample's behaviour at one time, an incomplete knowledge case may bring little impact on the model's performance.
-So this task mainly focuses on the effect of insufficient labelled data, changing the labelled dataset from sufficient to insufficient.

-Both these two tasks are constructed as semi-supervised learning tasks.
-However, the difference between these tasks and classical semi-supervised learning tasks is that these tasks have knowledge bases that can improve machine learning's model performance without tremendous data.

-Although this setting is like semi-supervised learning, we will not use any technologies of semi-supervised learning.
-The only thing we want to show is that an implication-biased logic loss can hardly help or even harm the machine learning model's performance, while this bias can be controlled by Reduced Implication-bias Logic Loss.